The Linux /etc/passwd file, and why it doesn't contain passwords

 Posted by Simon Larsén in Linux

-On any Linux distribution, there's a file located at /etc/passwd
+On any Linux distribution, there's a file located at /etc/passwd.
+This file

 contains information about users that exist on the system, including their